 Meet the PI

-Dr. Jody Vogeler is a Research Scientist with the Natural Resources Ecology Laboratory and advising faculty with the Department of Ecosystem Science and Sustainability at Colorado State University.
-Dr. Vogeler's research is driven by the goal of gaining a better understanding of changing patterns within forest and woodland ecosystems due to climate change, management activities, and urbanization to inform sustainable management.
+Dr. Jody Vogeler is a Research Scientist with the Natural Resources Ecology Laboratory at Colorado State University.
+Dr. Vogeler's research is driven by the goal of gaining a better understanding of changing patterns within forest and woodland ecosystems due to natural disturbance regimes, management activities, and urbanization to inform sustainable management.
 With a strong background in field-based research, Dr. Vogeler has built her career integrating remote sensing data sets with field surveys to advance ecosystem science by characterizing, analyzing, and forecasting ecosystem dynamics over space and time.
 She strives to keep her lab at the forefront of remote sensing technology, geospatial methodologies, and quantitative approaches, leveraging cloud computing resources and machine learning for projects across local to national extents.
-Dr. Vogeler is passionate about providing opportunities for graduate students and early career as well as experienced researchers within her research lab to improve their applied remote sensing skills on her various grant-funded research projects and gain experience working on collaborative interdisciplinary research teams.
+Dr. Vogeler is passionate about providing opportunities for early career as well as experienced researchers within her research lab to improve their applied remote sensing skills on her various grant-funded research projects and gain experience working on collaborative interdisciplinary research teams.

 |